Axion species scale and axion weak gravity conjecture-like bound: Species scale and axion species scale

 In summary, the condition that the axion species scale is smaller than the species scale leads to the axion WGC-like bound given by \dis{\frac{8\pi^2}{g^2}f \lesssim M_{\rm Pl}. } For the non-Abelian gauge field, the instanton action is given by $\frac{8\pi^2}{g^2}$, hence \eqref{eq:aWGC} is nothing more than the axion WGC bound $ S_{\rm inst} f \lesssim M_{\rm Pl}$.
-On the other hand, for the Abelian gauge field, the factor $\frac{8\pi^2}{g^2}$ cannot be interpreted as the instanton action, but still we can impose the bound \eqref{eq:aWGC} since the factor in our argument comes from the coupling between the axion and (the KK modes of) the gauge field, which is irrelevant to the instanton.
-Therefore, in the axion WGC-like bound, the gauge group is not restricted to the non-Abelian, but can be extended to the Abelain as well.
+On the other hand, for the Abelian gauge field, the factor $\frac{8\pi^2}{g^2}$ cannot be interpreted as the instanton action, but still we can impose the bound \eqref{eq:aWGC} since the factor in our argument comes from the coupling between the axion and (the KK modes of) the gauge field, which is irrelevant to the instanton if we restrict attention to the gauge field and the U(1) charged particles only. \footnote{If we introduce the Euclidean D-branes as extended objects, the instanton action $\sim \frac{1}{g_s}$(volume of the brane) can be estimated as $\frac{1}{g^2}$ (see \eqref{eq:g2C4}), where the gauge group associated with the gauge coupling $g$ may be Abelian.
+Moreover, in the presence of the dyon, the instanton can be generated by its loop contributions even in the case of the Abelian gauge interaction \cite{Fan:2021ntg} (we thank an anonymous referee for pointing out this). } Therefore, in the axion WGC-like bound, the gauge group is not restricted to the non-Abelian, but can be extended to the Abelain as well.
 Another remarkable feature is that, when the state carries several tower excitation numbers simultaneously, saturation of the axion WGC-like bound is allowed in the presence of the tower of infinitely large $r_i$ value.
 Since a typical example of the tower of infinitely large $r_i$ value is the string tower, it may imply the close connection between the axion WGC-like bound (and perhaps the WGC) and string theory.